peteash10/blog.peteashton.com/_posts/2017-04-14-confirmation_bias_etc.md

 A classic philosophical conundrum is the [brain in a jar](https://en.wikipedia.org/wiki/Brain_in_a_vat) paradox which very simply says, if we can only know the world through our senses, and if our senses are simply sending signals to our brains, how do with know that our brains are actually getting these signals from our senses and not from a computer?
 How do we know we're not a brain wired up to a simulation?
 And yes, The Matrix is basically a film about this.

-What interests me about this isn't so much the answer, (and like all good philosophy it's about the answer but about the question) but the mechanics of it all.
+What interests me about this isn't so much the answer, (like all good philosophy it's all about the question, not the answer) but the mechanics of it all.
 Let's break down how we perceive.

 There is the world, full of light and noise and stuff.
 Our senses are trigged by all this light and noise and stimulate parts of our brains.
 Our brains then somehow turn these signals into an awareness of the world.